Basic Expression Workshop, NoSleepCreative

 the best way to learn expressions is to use them consistently with your projects.
 I hope you like math hahaha; it helps.
 Personally, I think that coding has an affinity with people who like math and organization

 Not necessarily, while a foundation in JSX helps, you can easily learn that as you are learning expressions.
 I often refer to w3schools to look the the functions documentation.
 There are a lot of them but you only need a handful eg. variables, arrays, string, operators, loops, conditional, function, math, or random.
-If you can understand these concepts, expression can be a breeze.
+If you can understand these concepts, writing expressions can be a breeze.

 Absolutely NO. You do not have to be good, you just need to know the important ones (eg. Ignore Scale inheritance from Parent).
-Most of the master-studies tutorials (with the exception of Ordinary Folk's ones) uses basic expression to do make things look "complex".
+Most of my master-studies tutorials (with the exception of Ordinary Folk's ones) uses basic expression to do make things look "complex".
 Here are some examples:

 Flatwhite Motion Aicy Flying Orb: uses a detailed wiggle function

 Creativity by Jose Pena 32-36s: uses "Ignore scale rom parent"